microbus-io/fabric/docs/howto/first-service.md

 }
 ```

-Lastly, adjust the new game generation to make use of `randomWord`.
+Lastly, adjust the new game generation to make use of `randomWord` instead of the hard-coded `"APPLE"`.

 ```go
 game = &Game{